WordPress "Builders": The hidden face

 Native WordPress operation

-Previously, to change the look and feel of WordPress from a given theme, you either had to have chosen a highly customizable theme, or get your hands into the site's code.
+Previously, to change the appearance of WordPress from a given theme, you either had to have chosen a highly customizable theme, or get your hands into the site's code.
 In both cases, page content remained native, so a change of theme didn't break the whole site.

 From now on, WordPress pushes Gutenbergits block system.
 It allows you to edit all the content of your site natively, without any modification to WordPress: pages, articles, but also the global display thanks to "full site editing".
 Like a builder in fact...?
 Yes, except that the code generated is HTML and therefore has no cost in terms of performance or loading time.